Efficient Generation of Spin Currents in Altermagnets via Magnon Drag: INTRODUCTION

-In the present work, we focus on the electron-magnon interaction in collinear antiferromagnets whose sublattices are connected by a rotation operation, see Fig. \ref{fig:fig1}.
-This class of antiferromagnets, tagged "altermagnets", display momentum-symmetric spin-splitting \cite{SLM12,Noda16,Okugawa18,Smejkal2020,Naka2019, Hayami2019, Ahn2019,Yuan2020, Yuan2021,vsmejkal2022emerging,Egorov2021a,Guo2023}, anomalous Hall effect \cite{feng2022anomalous,gonzalez2023spontaneous,reichlova2024observation} and electronic MSHE \cite{gonzalez2021efficient,bose2022tilted,bai2022observation,karube2022observation}.
+In the present work, we focus on the electron-magnon interaction in collinear antiferromagnets whose sublattices are connected by a rotation operation, see Fig. \ref{fig:fig1}, featuring a distinct Type-III spin symmetry class of magnetism with compensated even-partial wave spin order.
+This class of magnetic materials, named altermagnets \cite{smejkal2022prxb}, display momentum-symmetric spin-splitting \cite{SLM12,Noda16,Okugawa18,Smejkal2020,Naka2019, Hayami2019, Ahn2019,Yuan2020, Yuan2021,vsmejkal2022emerging,Egorov2021a,Guo2023,mazin2021prediction,smejkal2022prxb}, anomalous Hall effect \cite{Smejkal2020,mazin2021prediction,feng2022anomalous,gonzalez2023spontaneous,reichlova2024observation} and electronic MSHE \cite{gonzalez2021efficient,bose2022tilted,bai2022observation,karube2022observation}.
 Experiments based on the MSHE have been realized in $\rm{RuO_2}$ with the generation of spin currents and torques \cite{bose2022tilted,bai2022observation,karube2022observation}.
 Debates on the exact nature of the magnetism in these materials exist \cite{smolyanyuk2024fragility}; however, it is expected that altermagnetism is sourced in the itinerant electrons of the metal \cite{berlijn2017itinerant,zhu2019anomalous,lovesey2023magnetic,smolyanyuk2024fragility}.
 Interestingly, peculiar symmetries of altermagnetic crystals also impact the magnon dispersion.
 In conventional bipartite collinear antiferromagnets, the two magnon modes are degenerate.
 In altermagnets, this degeneracy is lifted along the low symmetry directions of the crystals \cite{vsmejkal2022chiral,cui2023efficient,brekke2023two}, favoring the propagation of one given chirality along specific crystallographic directions.

 In this work, we show how the itinerant altermagnetic electrons can imprint their "altermagnetic" properties on the magnons via the electron-magnon interaction.
 At equilibrium, the interaction averages to zero.
 However, out of equilibrium, the electron-magnon scattering locks the magnon spin current on the electronic spin current, realizing the magnonic MSHE or spin-splitter effect.
 Compared with the electronic MSHE, the magnonic MSHE exhibits a sizable temperature dependence.
 In addition, it possesses both electronic and magnonic characteristics, offering knobs to tune the magnonic current in such systems.